Terrellstewart0/Practice-for-code/README.md

  A simple hello world page

+ #JS-work
+ a file for work exercises done with javascript.

 #javascript-practice-wrangell
  this is a web page used to access the javascript written as a solution to our class exercises.

-# defuse-the-bom
-Is a practice for working with the browser using javascript.